coruus/pyraxis/INSTALL.md

-You need to have numpy, pylibtiff, and docopt installed.
+You need to have numpy, pylibtiff, logbook, and docopt installed.
 Just do:

   pip install -r requirements.txt